Understanding Dog Joint Pain

 Can joint pain appear suddenly in dogs?

-Yes, joint discomfort can sometimes appear quickly, especially after an injury or strain.
-In other cases, it develops gradually and becomes noticeable only once movement changes are easier to spot.
-Sudden changes are always worth paying attention to.
+Yes, joint discomfort can sometimes appear suddenly, especially after injury, strain, or infection.
+In other cases, joint degeneration develops gradually and becomes noticeable only over time.
+Sudden limping, swelling, or refusal to move should always be taken seriously and evaluated promptly.

 Experience-Based Perspective